 The Plan's equity investments consist of pooled fund investments.
 Equity investments are generally limited to stocks that are publicly traded on a recognized stock exchange.
-In 2021, the Plan held \$352,817 thousand in equities invested in global mandates (2020 - \$346,562 thousand).
+At December 31, 2022, the Plan held \$304,318 thousand in equities invested in global mandates (2021 - \$352,817 thousand).

 Dividends are generally declared on a quarterly basis and allocated by the pooled funds to the Plan on an annual basis.
-These investments have no fixed maturity date.